daviddev90/daviddev90.github.io/_posts/2023-08-08-node~NodeJS_connect_to_MySQL_and_React.md

         res.status(500).send({ message: "An error occurred" });
       } else {
         // If delete success, I will send changed words.
-        // This is not cost-efficient way to feedback user.
+        // This is not a cost-efficient way to give feedback users.
         // But I just want to show how it works. const selectQuery = "SELECT * FROM words";
         db.query(selectQuery, (selectErr, selectResults) => {